Angle-Based Sensor Network Localization: Introduction

-{ The main advantages of the proposed ASNL approach can be summarized from the following two perspectives: (i) Compared with BSNL, each sensor does not need bearing information in the global coordinate frame.
+The main advantages of the proposed ASNL approach can be summarized from the following two perspectives: (i) Compared with BSNL, each sensor does not need bearing information in the global coordinate frame.
 In \cite{Trinh18,Li19,Van18}, sensors obtain global bearing measurements by communicating with each other, which is a necessary procedure before or during implementation of the bearing-based localization algorithm.
-However, in CASNL, communications between sensors are not required at all.
+In constrast, the proposed CASNL approach does not require communications between sensors at all.
 Moreover, in DASNL, the coordinate frame alignment procedure can be avoided, and each sensor only communicates with its neighboring sensors for finite times.
-Hence, the ASNL approach requires lower communication costs. (ii) Compared with the RSNL, the angle-based approach is applicable to a set of SNL that cannot be resolved by the existing range-based approaches (e.g., examples in Fig. \ref{fig angle rigidity} (b), (c), (d), and Fig. \ref{fig example for asnl}).}
+Hence, the ASNL approach requires lower communication costs. (ii) Compared with RSNL, the angle-based approach is applicable to a set of SNL that cannot be resolved by the existing range-based approaches (e.g., examples in Fig. \ref{fig angle rigidity} (b), (c), (d), and Fig. \ref{fig example for asnl}).

 The outline of this paper is as follows.
 Section \ref{sec angle rigidity} provides preliminaries of angle rigidity theory and chordal decomposition.
 Section \ref{sec angle fixability} introduces the concept of angle fixability and provides criteria for angle fixability and relevant properties.
 Section \ref{sec ASNL} formulates ASNL as a QCQP and gives the necessary and sufficient conditions for ASNL to have a unique solution.
 Section \ref{sec centralized ASNL} solves the noise-free and noisy ASNL using a centralized framework.
 Section \ref{sec distributed ASNL} proposes a distributed protocol via inter-sensor communications for ASNL.
 Section \ref{sec simulation} exhibits several simulation examples.
-The concluding remarks and future work are addressed in Section \ref{sec conclusion}.
+The concluding remarks are addressed in Section \ref{sec conclusion}.